 This one was opened in 2005 and welcomes thousands of visitors each day.
 Interestingly, it has the lowest daily admission rate of all Disneyland resorts around the world.

-Here’s the website for prices, opening times and all other info you may need.
+Here’s the official website for prices, opening times and all other information you may need.

 Hong Kong Itinerary

-Hindsight is a wonderful thing!
-If we were to go back in time and re-visit Hong Kong for the first time, we would have done things a little differently.
+Hingsight is a winderful thing!
+If we were to go back in time and re-visit Hong Kong, we would have done things a little differently.

-Here’s a brief summary itinerary to give you an idea about make your trip as efficient as possible!
-This is how we would do it:
+Here’s a brief summary itinerary to give you an idea about how to make your trip as efficient as possible.

 - Choose one of the many Museums to spend the morning in (Science and Space both recommended).

-- After lunch explore TST, there’s so much to see and soak in.
+- After lunch explore TST, there is so much to see and soak in.

 - Head up to Victoria Peak by tram and enjoy the view!
 Get there before sunset.